Empress Dowager Huang

-Empress Dowager Huang (黃太后 (N̂g Thài-hōo), personal name unknown), referred to semi-formally as Empress Dowager Longqi (龍啟太后 (Liông-khé Thài-hōo)) after her son Wang Yanjun's Longqi era name, was an empress dowager of the Chinese Five Dynasties and Ten Kingdoms period state Min.
-She was the primary concubine of Wang Shenzhi (Prince Zhongyi), who was commonly regarded as the founder of the Min state, and the mother of Wang Yanjun (also known as Wang Lin, Emperor Huizong), the first Min ruler to claim the title of emperor.
+Empress Dowager Huang (黃太后 (N̂g Thài-hōo), personal name unknown), referred to semi-formally as Empress Dowager Longqi (龍啟太后 (Liông-khé Thài-hōo)) after her son Wang Yanjun (Emperor Huizong)'s Longqi era name, was an empress dowager of the Chinese Five Dynasties and Ten Kingdoms period state Min.
+She was the primary concubine of Wang Shenzhi (Prince Zhongyi), who was commonly regarded as the founder of the Min state, and the mother of Wang Yanjun, the first Min ruler to claim the title of emperor.

 Background

 It is not known when the future Empress Dowager Huang was born, but it was known that she was from Quan Prefecture (泉州, in modern Choân-chiu, Fujian).
 Her father Huang Nayu (黃訥裕 (N̂g Lu̍t-jū)) was a cousin of Huang Tao (黃滔 (N̂g Tho)), who had served as the secretary to a military governor (Jiedushi) of Weiwu Circuit (威武 (Ui-bú)), the territory of which later formed the state of Min.
 (As Wang Shenzhi's older brother and predecessor Wang Chao was the first military governor of Weiwu and Wang Shenzhi was the second, Huang Tao's service was likely under Wang Chao.)

 When Huang Nayu himself served under Wang Shenzhi, Wang Shenzhi took Lady Huang as his primary concubine; she was the mother of his second son Wang Yanjun.
 Wang Shenzhi, who carried the title of Prince of Min at that time, died in 925 and was succeeded initially by his oldest son Wang Yanhan.
 Wang Yanhan claimed the title of King of Min in 926, but was killed later that year in a joint revolt by Wang Yanjun and Wang Shenzhi's adoptive son Wang Yanbing.
 Wang Yanjun took over the governance of the territory, initially only claiming the title of acting military governor of Weiwu.
 Emperor Mingzong of Later Tang (r.
 926-933) commissioned him as full military governor in 927 and created him the Prince of Langye, and then as the Prince of Min in 928.
 As some point, Emperor Mingzong also created Lady Huang the Lady of Lu.
 In gratitude, Wang Yanjun submitted a tribute of platinum.